-A List group can include students without the student knowing they belong to a group.
+A List Group can include students without the student knowing they belong to the Group.

 Changing the Group type to Archive will remove it from the Home Screen of moderators and members.

 A Study Group is set up by Edsby and automatically enrolls students and teachers in a Group if they are teaching or taking the same course.

 A Professional Development Group enables people to take professional development training.
 Moderators are content creators and facilitators.
 Members are participants.
-Contains a Course Builder.
+Contains a Content Builder.

-Learning Object Repository enables people to share files.
+Learning Object Repository enables people to share and use files.